EarthEngineering/earthbox/README.md

 This will use the default network to start a console.
 It will automatically connect to a TVM client.
 You can use `--network` to change this. <br>

-`earthbox console`<br>
+`earthcli console`<br>

-The console supports the `earthbox` command.
+The console supports the `earthcli` command.
 For example, you can invoke `migrate --reset` in the console.
-The result is the same as invoking `earthbox migrate --reset` in the command.
+The result is the same as invoking `earthcli migrate --reset` in the command.
 <br>

-## Extra Features in EarthBox console:<br>
+## Extra Features in EarthCli console:<br>

 1. All the compiled contracts can be used, just like in development & test, front-end code, or during script migration. <br>